guides8 min read

 You do not need to capture every fold from every seat.
 Focus on the players involved in the pot and the actions that drove the hand.

-A hand logging app built for live play can speed this up even further — instead of writing shorthand on your phone's notes app, you tap through a structured interface that records positions, actions, and cards in a format that is already ready for analysis tools.
+A hand logging app built for live play can speed this up even further — instead of writing shorthand in your phone's notes app, you tap through a structured interface that records positions, actions, and cards in a format that is easier to review, clean up, and export later.

-Ready to replace shorthand with real hand data?
+Ready to replace shorthand with structured hand data?
 LiveHands lets you capture every action, street by street, in a fast tap-based interface built for live play.
-Export to leading analysis tools and study with more accuracy and less friction.
+Export for deeper review in leading analysis tools with less cleanup afterward.
 Try it free for 7 days.